fabien-marty/smartjob/docs/reference/api/jobs.md

 - [smartjob.SmartJob][] to define jobs
 - [smartjob.ExecutionConfig][] to define "execution config" for running your jobs

+Depending on the options you want to set, you can also use the following classes:

+- [smartjob.RetryConfig][] to define "retries" in `ExecutionConfig`
+- [smartjob.TimeoutConfig][] to define "timeouts" in `ExecutionConfig`

 ## SmartJob class

 ::: smartjob.SmartJob